voideditor/void/CONTRIBUTING.md

 ## Bundling

-We don't usually recommend bundling - instead, usually you should just build (above).
-To bundle Void into an executable app, run one of the following commands.
+We don't usually recommend bundling.
+Instead, you should probably just build (above).
+If you're sure you want to bundle Void into an executable app, run one of the following commands.
 This will create a folder named `VSCode-darwin-arm64` (or similar) in the repo's parent's directory.
 Be patient - compiling can take ~25 minutes.

 ### Mac
 - `npm run gulp vscode-darwin-arm64` - most common (Apple Silicon)